 PRC intends to secure a fixed price engineering, design and construction (EPC) contract during 2017 to facilitate the design and construction of the mine and process facility for the Blawn Mountain Project.
-The Blawn Mountain Project schedule has been prepared in order to begin plant commissioning in late 2019 / early 2020.
-A high-level summary of the schedule is provided below:
+The Blawn Mountain Project schedule has been prepared in order to begin

 - Exploration drilling of Areas 1 and 2 in support of prefeasibility studies was completed in August 2013.
 Additionally, delineation drilling will likely be completed during the summer and fall of 2017. - Project financing includes timing to cover five major categories for financing through production.
-Long lead items will be procured during early 2017. - With the exception of an Air Approval Order application which requires final design emission calculations, major environmental permits (mining and water discharge permits) have already been obtained for the project. - Environmental permitting activities will span into fourth quarter 2017.
-Major operating permits and those required to start civil construction are anticipated to be in hand during the first quarter of 2018. - EPC work begins in late 2017 and is anticipated to be complete by mid-2019 - The mining contractor will be mobilized in 2018 to begin access road upgrade work.
+Long lead items will be procured during early 2017. - With the exception of an Air Approval Order application, which requires final design emission calculations, major environmental permits (mining and water discharge permits) have already been obtained for the project. - Environmental permitting activities will span into fourth quarter 2017.
+Major operating permits and those required to start civil construction are anticipated to be in hand during the first quarter of 2018. - EPC work begins in late 2017 and is anticipated to be complete by mid-2019. - The mining contractor will be mobilized in 2018 to begin access road upgrade work.
 Once the access road work is completed, the mining contractor will begin mine development and civil construction work for the processing facility.
 Mine development and limited mining will begin in 2019.
 Full production is anticipated in 2021. - Plant commissioning will occur from the third quarter 2019 through the second quarter of 2020 with full production occurring in fourth quarter 2020.